 - Ensuring a diverse mix of people for events and panel discussions.

 Subcommittees and other groups

-The Agricultural Law Section also coordinates the activities of the following subcommittees/working groups.
+The Agriculture and Food Section also coordinates the activities of the following subcommittees/working groups.